novneetnov/overtime-app/README.md

 * User: devise (x)
 * Post: date:date rationale:text (x)
 * AdminUser: devise - STI (x)
+* AuditLog: To document if employee logs in overtime or not.

 ## Features:
 * (x) Users should not be able to Sign Up, as this is an internal app for an organization.
 Only their users are allowed to log in.
 Customize devise to achieve this.